DaanVervacke/rtd-tutorial/docs/source/esphome.rst

    run \
    myfirstconfig.yaml

-| ESPHole will validate your configuration and compile the firmware.
+| ESPHome will validate your configuration and compile the firmware.
 | Please pick the first option, since this is the first time we're uploading the firmware.

    .. image:: images/esphome_step7.png